lunadelinte/OwlNet/README.md

 ## Background

-The "OwlNet" project is aimed at developing a futuristic, AI-powered coworking space web application.
-Located in the Zurich agglomeration, this project focuses on digitally capturing member information and usage data of the coworking space.
+OwlNet, a pioneering project in Zurich's agglomeration, is setting the stage for a digitally enhanced coworking space experience.
+This initiative focuses on leveraging AI technology to streamline member management and optimize space utilization.

 ## Objective

-The prototype to be developed consists of a server and a client application.
-The client application interacts with the server application over an HTTP API.
-The prototype is designed with the following human actors in mind:
+The development of OwlNet encompasses a prototype that integrates a server and client application, communicating via an HTTP API.
+The platform is designed with the following key actors:

 - Administrator
 - Member